tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Gloves of Glimpsed Sorrow

 _Recharge 11+:_ Should anyone else touch your gloved hand, they receive a momentary psychic flash of some terrible tragedy, usually inspired by whatever is currently uppermost in their minds, or whatever they fear most deeply.
 The victim is aware that this is a just a passing vision, and does not mistake it for reality unless they are already prone to such misapprehensions.
-In addition, when you attack one or more enemies, you may activate the gloves to deal an extra +1d10 psychic damage to one target of the attack (champion: +2d10; epic: +5d10).
+In addition, when you attack one or more enemies, you may activate the gloves to deal an extra +1d10 psychic damage to one target of the attack, +2d10 at champion tier, and +5d10 at epic tier.

 **Quirk:** You know that a terrible tragedy, worse than anything you or anyone else could ever imagine, will instantly befall the world if you ever remove these gloves.